-- A. Cameras must be turned on at all times when the officer is in uniform and is responding to calls for service or engaged in any law enforcement-related encounter or activity, that occurs while the officer is on duty. - 1.
-If exigent circumstances exist which prevent the camera from being turned on, the camera must be turned on as soon as practical. - 2.
-Officer-worn body cameras may be turned off when the officer is inside of a patrol car which is equipped with a functioning in-car camera; however, the officer must turn on the camera upon exiting the patrol vehicle for law enforcement-related encounters. - 3.
+- A. Cameras must be activated when the officer is in uniform and is responding to calls for service or engaged in any law enforcement-related encounter or activity, that occurs while the officer is on duty. - 1.
+If exigent circumstances exist which prevent camera activation, the camera must be activated and recording as soon as practical. - 2.
 Exceptions to recording: - a.
 During any court-related matter including, but not limited to, pre-trial conferences, depositions, or any other activity in the court room. - b.
 During any community presentations or meetings. - c.
 During regular community contacts. - d.
-During report writing (preparation of other court related documents).
+During report writing (preparation of other court related documents). - B. Cameras must be turned off (stop recording, not powered off) when: - 1.
+The victim of a crime requests that the camera be turned off, and unless impractical or impossible, that request is made on the recording.

-- B. Cameras must be turned off when: - 1.
-The victim of a crime requests that the camera be turned off, and unless impractical or impossible, that request is made on the recording; - 2.
-A witness of a crime or a community member who wishes to report a crime requests that the camera be turned off, and unless impractical or impossible that request is made on the recording; or - 3.
+- 2. A witness of a crime or a community member who wishes to report a crime requests that the camera be turned off, and unless impractical or impossible that request is made on the recording; or - 3.
 The officer is interacting with a confidential informant used by the law enforcement agency. - C. Officers may continue to record or resume recording a victim or a witness if exigent circumstances exist, or if the officer has reasonable articulable suspicion that a victim, witness, or confidential informant has committed or is in the process of committing a crime.
 Under these circumstances, and unless impractical or impossible, the officer must indicate on the recording the reason for continuing to record despite the request of the victim or witness. - D. BWC are equipped with a mute function that allows officers to silence the audio recording while the video still records.
 Officers shall not mute the audio recording during any contact with a member of the public, unless such contact is of the nature that an officer is discussing the possibility of the individual becoming a confidential informant.
 The officer shall narrate the reason for the muting of the audio. - E. Officers will not stop recording audio and video until the event/incident is complete or as outlined below: - 1.
 For purposes of this order, an incident is considered complete when a reasonable and prudent person would consider the recording to have concluded at a logical point. - 2.
-In the event of an arrest, the incident is concluded when the inventory search is completed in the intake vestibule. - F. The recording of officers serving in an undercover capacity should be avoided.
-In instances where undercover officers are captured, the identity of that officer will be redacted if the recording is requested through the Freedom of Information Act (FOIA) and will be released in accordance to the provisions set forth in the Law Enforcement Officer Worn Body Camera Act. - G. When other recording mechanisms in the Holding Facility are not in use, the officer's BWC shall be on recording mode when the Miranda Warning is being provided to the person in custody. - H. If the officer fails to activate the BWC to event mode, does not record the entire incident, or interrupts the recording for any reason, the officer shall document why this occurred in the officer's police report. - I. Officers should indicate notable timeline events in the police report narrative when recordings were made during an incident. - J. There may be situations when an officer is in uniform without a BWC.
-This may occur when the officer's contact with the public is generally business or ceremonial in nature with no expectation of responding to calls for service.
-These officers may encounter a situation that unexpectedly requires him/her to undertake actions in a law enforcement capacity; the reason for not having a BWC recording shall be documented in the police report. - K. During the course of their official duties, school resource officers shall adhere to the provisions set forth in this policy in addition to any established agreement with School Districts 203 and 204. - L. While taking a complaint or a possible complaint against an employee, the BWC shall be in recording mode unless the interview room technology is being used to record the interaction. - M. Officers shall ensure video recordings are properly categorized based on the classifications established within the system.
+In the event of an arrest, the incident is concluded when the inventory search is completed in the intake vestibule. - 3.
+Regarding a DUI arrest officers will not stop recording audio and video on their BWC until after the reading of The "Warning to Motorist" during the twenty-minute observation period, along with the administration of the Breath Test.
+After the submission of the Breath Test or refusal the subject will be secured in a holding cell this will conclude the event/incident and the officer can stop recording. - F. The recording of officers serving in an undercover capacity should be avoided.
+In instances where undercover officers are captured, the identity of that officer will be redacted if the recording is requested through the Freedom of Information Act (FOIA) and will be released in accordance to the provisions set forth in the Law Enforcement Officer Worn Body Camera Act. - G. Officers should have their body worn cameras activated when having any interactions in the detention facility with prisoners who are suspected of committing any of the offenses listed below. - 1.
+Mandatory electronic recording of custodial interrogations including when the Miranda Warning is being provided to the person in custody applies to the following offenses: